First Soldiers graduate new talent acquisition technician training course

 |0

-This work, First Soldiers graduate new talent acquisition technician training course, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, First Soldiers graduate new talent acquisition technician training course, by Christopher Hurd, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.